yamesjamess/p5-feast-your-eyes/README.md

 ### Known Bugs

 - Recommendation count in the Top 5 recommended post does not automatically refresh.

   - Attempt to add the recommendation count to the dependency array of the useEffect, but nothing happens.

+- The user cannot log in to the website on Safari.
+  - This is a known issue noted by CI

+- Tags list only displays the tags of the first 10 posts.
+  - This is due to pagination.

 ### Unfixed Bugs

 - Recommendation count in the Top 5 recommended post does not automatically refresh.
+  -  Attempted to fix but is  left Unfix due to time restraint.

+- Tags list only displays the tags of the first 10 posts.
+  -  Attempted to fix but is  left Unfix due to time restraint.

 ### How to clone this repository